openingscience/book/_posts/2013-08-22-challenges_of_open_data_in_medical_research.md

 challenges is one of the main tasks of information management in medical research.
-Using the example of cancer research, this case study points out the marginal conditions, requirements and peculiarities of handling research data in the context of medical research.
+Using the example of cancer research, this case study points out the marginal conditions, requirements and peculiarities of handling research data in the context of medical research."
+---

 ## Introduction